rsksmart/devportal-1.0/_rsk/node/configure/cli.md

     - It's a single text, without spaces
     - Starts with a double dash

-A list of command line flags and paramenters are available:
+A list of command-line flags and parameters are available:

 ### Network related